 Caregiver; Author “A Stranger in My Bed: 8 Steps to Taking Your Life Back from Contagious Effects of Your Veteran’s PTSD”

-Debbie Sprague is the author of best seller “A Stranger in My Bed: 8 Steps to Taking Your Life Back from the Contagious Effects of Your Veteran’s Post-Traumatic Stress Disorder”.
+Debbie Sprague is the author of the best-seller “A Stranger in My Bed: 8 Steps to Taking Your Life Back from the Contagious Effects of Your Veteran’s Post-Traumatic Stress Disorder”.
 She is an advocate for veterans and their families, speaking, training and providing education to those who care for, and about our wounded warriors.
-She is an Elizabeth Dole Foundation Alumnus from California, and the Outreach, Engagement and Training Manager for the Military and Veteran Caregiver Network.
+She is an Elizabeth Dole Foundation Alumnus from California, and the Outreach, Engagement, and Training Manager for the Military and Veteran Caregiver Network.